rajhraval/My100DaysOfSwift/Project 5 - Word Scramble/Project5.md

 - Preparing the submission and show the word.
 - Check whether or not the word is valid(original/possible/real)
 - Showing alert if the word is not valid(original/possible/real)

+**Project 5 - Day Three - Day 29 of 100DaysOfSwift**

+> Every great developer you know got there by solving problems they were unqualified to solve until they actually did it. - Patrick Mckenzie

+Today I completed the challenges :

+- Disallowing a word less than three letters and same as the given input word
+- Refactoring the alert controller by creating a function to use it
+- Adding a left bar button item to refresh the game
+- Bug Fixing Challenge

+**Project 5 - Summary**

+I learnt mainly about:

+- Reloading table views
+- Inserting rows
+- Text inputs in alerts
+- Strings and UTF-16
+- Closures and capture lists
+- NSRange